Want a sure thing to improve your sales performance sevenfold?

 Whitespace analysis is the process of using your company’s data and sales records to discover fresh opportunities to target.
 Whitespace analysis includes:

-You can also spot obstacles using whitespace analysis to discover what’s preventing you from engaging in new products, new groups, and new markets.
+You can also spot obstacles with whitespace analysis and discover what’s preventing you from engaging in new solutions, new groups, and new markets.
 You can prepare your answers to objections well in advance.

 Account Plan Section #8: Long Term Goals and Strategy